-Since our inception, we have financed our operations and capital expenditures primarily through cash flows generated by operations, a secured revolving line of credit agreement, and the private sales of equity securities.
-Since inception and through the end of fiscal 2018, we raised a total of \$22.6 million from the sale of equity securities, net of costs and expenses associated with such financings.
+Since our inception, we have financed our operations and capital expenditures primarily through cash flows generated by operations, a secured revolving line of credit agreement, the private sales of equity securities, and recently, the public sales of equity securities as a result of the Business Combination.

 To the extent existing cash and investments and cash from operations are not sufficient to fund future activities, we may need to raise additional funds.
 We may seek to raise additional funds through equity, equity-linked or debt financings.
 If we raise additional funds through the incurrence of indebtedness, such indebtedness may have rights that are senior to holders of our equity securities and could contain covenants that restrict operations.
 Any additional equity financing may be dilutive to stockholders.
-Although we are not currently a party to any agreement or letter of intent with respect to potential investments in, or acquisitions of, complementary businesses, services or technologies, we may enter into these types of arrangements in the future, which could also require us to seek additional equity financing, incur indebtedness, or use cash resources.
-We have no present understandings, commitments or agreements to enter into any such acquisitions.
+We may enter into investment or acquisition transactions in the future, which could require us to seek additional equity financing, incur indebtedness, or use cash resources.

-Historical Cash Flows
+Cash Flows

-Year 1 Year Ended December 31, nths Ended ch 31, 2018 2019 2020 2020 2021 (in thousands Net cash provided by operating activities \$17,689 \$ 6,295 \$ 38,620 \$ 4,896 \$ 10,587 Net cash used in investing activities (2,124) (5,129) (1,311) (201) (283) Net cash provided by (used in) financing activities 3,244 (21,969) (22,358) (3,213) (10,619)
+Years Years Ended December 31, 2021 2020 2019 (in thousands)) Net cash provided by operating activities \$ 23,092 \$ 38,620 \$ 6,295 Net cash used in investing activities \$(30,435) \$ (1,311) \$ (5,129) Net cash provided by (used in) financing activities \$ 55,201 \$(22,358) \$(21,969)